deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 })
 export class MasterSwordComponent implements OnInit {

-  //Create the proclamation variable for the view-model
+  //Create the proclamation variable for the view model
   proclamation: string = 'Behold!
 The Master Sword!';

   constructor() { }